-Many people arrive in Indonesia through the chaotic capital of Jakarta and immediately try and find a way of getting out of it.
 A preference for many is to get a train across the island to the first place they know anything about—Yogyakarta.
 It’s an appealing option to simply jump on an air-conditioned train away from Jakarta and end up somewhere where there is an established and well-functioning tourist infrastructure complete with lovely hotels, modern Western restaurants and the jewel in the crown of Indonesian tourism, Borobodur.

-But those with a little more time up their sleeve should think of spending two weeks in Java, incorporating more than just Jakarta and Yogya into their plans.
-We’ve written about what is possible in one week in Java and no doubt that itinerary is a rush.
-But with two weeks in Java you can explore some of these places more deeply and jump into a few other places that have fewer foreign tourists, allowing you to become more intimate with one of the most densely populated islands on earth.
+But those with a little more time up their sleeve should think of spending the two weeks incorporating more than just Jakarta and Yogya into their plans.
+We’ve written about what is possible in one week in Java and no doubt that itinerary is a rush, but with just two weeks in Java you can explore some of these places more deeply and jump into a handful of other spots which have fewer foreign tourists.

 Day 1: Jakarta

 Arrive in Jakarta and find a place to stay.
 Most of the backpacker accommodation is in the centrally located Jalan Jaksa.
 It’s a bit of a seedy area and won’t suit everyone, but if you’re looking for a hostel that's a bit more flash and allows you to settle into Jakarta life a little easier, there isn’t a better place than Six Degrees on Jalan Cikini.
 This street is quite central and also home to some of the best food in Jakarta.
-Make sure you book a train ticket today for your onward journey tomorrow—Jakarta to Bandung (three hours) costing around 50,000 rupiah, depending on class of travel.
+Make sure you book a train ticket today for your onward journey tomorrow—Jakarta to Bandung (three hours).

 Day 2: Jakarta & Bandung

-From here, catch a cab or motorcycle taxi to Kota Tua (the Old City) for about 30,000 rupiah ($2.50).
+From here, catch a cab or motorcycle taxi to Kota Tua (the Old City).
 In Kota Tua you’ll find a bunch of interesting museums, and rather sadly, a bunch of old decrepit buildings.
 Of particular note is the Wayang Museum, which has a fantastic display of traditional Indonesian puppets and masks.
-Around Kota Tua, stop for a bite to eat and continue walking north towards Museum Bahari, a fascinating maritime museum housed across a number of old spice warehouses built in the 1600s.
 Be sure to stroll around the nearby residential area to come to grips with local living conditions.